 Some conveyancing solicitors in Cheltenham offer services on an hourly basis others work on a fixed fee.

 Your conveyancing solicitor will work on a fixed conveyancing fee basis, with no hidden fees.
 Your detailed quote will explain what the fees and disbursements will be when your house sale or purchase completes.

-If, for whatever reason, your house sale or purchase does not go ahead, you are covered by our No Sale, No Fee guarantee.
+If, for whatever reason, your house sale or purchase does not go ahead, you are covered by a No Sale, No Fee guarantee.

 I'm purchasing a house in Cheltenham - what searches do I need?